-Get More out of Your Fitness Program with the Alexander Technique
+Get More Out of Your Fitness Program

 What are you trying to get out of your fitness program?
 A fitter, leaner body, more energy, better overall health?
 What you probably want most is peak performance—the ability to get the absolute best out of yourself when everything is at stake.

 For more than 100 years, the Alexander Technique has helped athletes and physical fitness enthusiasts master the secrets of peak performance for better overall results.
 The Alexander Technique doesn’t replace your training program—it makes it more effective by helping you develop self-awareness of your movement.
 When you recognize the mental and physical causes of tension in your movement, you can restore the fluidity and grace you need to be at your best.
 You’ll then be on the road to released energy and easy poise.